KovalMark/VKmini/README.md

 # VKmini

 Hello!
 I am glad to present a prototype of an application for working in the VK social network.
-It is available to view groups, friends and their photos from the album.
+It is available to view news feed, groups, friends and their photos from the album.

 ## Implemented functionality: